thunderbird2009/software_designs/bookstore_design/bookstore_recommendations.md

 ## Deep Dive: Collaborative Filtering (CF)

-Let's zoom into the first and most foundational type of recommendation model we mentioned: **Collaborative Filtering**.
-This will cover the core concept, the different approaches, and how we would implement the modern, scalable version within our bookstore's architecture.
+This section covers the core concept of Collaborative Filtering, the different approaches, and how the modern, scalable version would be implemented within the bookstore's architecture.

 ---